isavoj/MSC_VARUN/README.md

 Literature and code for Varuns Master Thesis Project.

 This site contains literature and code relevant for Varuns master thesis.
-In the literature folder there are different examples
+In the literature folder you can find a lot of material about Differential Quadrature.
+And it's what I used to write the code.

 Genreal about solving PDES in computational effcients ways:
 I recomend this for a summary of how to solve PDEs in the electrostatic case: